Othello – Marrakesh to Porto

 The History

 The histories of Morocco, Spain and Portugal have been intertwined for as long as modern man has occupied these fascinating countries.
 The Hannibalic wars of the 3rd century BCE launched our relatively modern historical knowledge of these regions.
-The Barca family from modern day Tunisia with their North African allies (from modern day Morocco) battled Rome, using Spain as a lauchpad (just like our Hannibal Odyssey!) to the consequent Roman occupation of all of Hispania (roughly Spain and Portugal).
+The Barca family from modern day Tunisia with their North African allies (from modern day Morocco) battled Rome, using Spain as a launchpad (just like our Hannibal Odyssey!) to the consequent Roman occupation of all of Hispania (roughly Spain and Portugal).
 Two of ancient Rome's greatest emperors, Hadrian and Trajan (1st and 2nd century AD) were actually born in Andalusia!

-As the Roman Empire declined and the Visigoths of Eastern Europe conquered, so much of Europe Islam rose in North Africa.
+As the Roman Empire declined and the Visigoths of Eastern Europe conquered so much of Europe, Islam rose in North Africa.
 In 711, King Roderick of the Visigoths was defeated by the advancing Moor army.
 Islamic caliphates were established through most of Spain.
 Consequently Islamic Moorish culture blossomed across Iberia for the next 800 years (200 years longer than the Roman's lasted).
 Christians from the north battled to slowly but surely push back the Moors in a process known as the "Reconquest" and in 1492 the Moors were driven out of Granada, their last European stronghold.

-Medieval Spain rooted in Islamic and Christian culture is fascinating, and so different from the rest of Europe.
+Medieval Spain, rooted in Islamic and Christian culture, is fascinating and so different from the rest of Europe.

-Meanwhile in Morocco, almost at the same time as Granada falling, the Arab dynasties begin after centuries of Berber rule.
+Meanwhile in Morocco, almost at the same time as Granada was falling, the Arab dynasties begin after centuries of Berber rule.
 Morocco was a strong centralised Arab state for 300 years but in 1912 it became a French protectorate and 22 years of internal war followed..
 Post WWII Moroccan independence was gained and since then a monarchy has ruled.

 Roughly (very roughly!)
 Portugal followed Spain's historical journey but by the 15th century it was independent and fast becoming a dominant maritime power conquering much of the African coastline (including parts of Morocco) and beyond.
 Portugal then focused on the spice trade and a horrible claim to fame is that The Inquisition was formed in Portugal in 1536.
-For a quick century Spain ran Portugal under a single monarch - independence was regained in 1640.
+For a quick century Spain ran Portugal under a single monarch.
+Independence was regained in 1640.
 From here a typical Euro maritime history path - trade, plunder wherever possible from Africa to South America, internal conflict between Monarch and Liberals and the poor generally being downtrodden and manipulated!
-For the last 50 years Portugal has been relatively stable but it was as recent as the 1960s that they were fighting guerilla warfare in their African colonies..
+For the last 50 years Portugal has been relatively stable but it was as recent as the 1960s that they were fighting guerrilla warfare in their African colonies..

 Othello....